 If you’re itching for a little retail therapy, head over to Armitage between Racine and Halsted.
 While you find national brands here, be sure not to miss the wonderful local boutiques like Lori’s Shoes (824 W. Armitage), Art Effect (934 W. Armitage), and All She Wrote (825 W. Armitage).

 Getting hungry after a day of shopping?
 Where to have dinner may just be the most important question when traveling.
 Lincoln Park has the culinary answer to any foodie’s craving.
 Innovative restaurateurs and chefs bring contemporary dishes along with unique twists on old favorites to the neighborhood.
-Enjoy inventive cocktails, inspired wine lists, and a lively dining experience at Chez Moi (2100 N. Halsted), Bobby’s Lincoln Park (2518 N. Lincoln), and Gemini Bistro (2075 N. Lincoln).
+Enjoy inventive cocktails, inspired wine lists, and a lively dining experience at Chez Moi (2100 N. Halsted) and Gemini Bistro (2075 N. Lincoln).

 After dark, nothing beats the famous Chicago blues, and in Lincoln Park Kingston Mines (2548 N. Halsted) is an epic hotspot.
 Seven nights a week you can find national touring acts and future stars belting out their take on this soulful music.
 It’s truly a mecca for night owls who are hoping to dance the night away to Chicago’s signature sound.
 For additional music and theater options, check out our Live Entertainment itinerary.